Marketen/duties-indexer/README.md

 ## Overview

-`duties-indexer` is a small monitoring service that connects to an Ethereum consensus (beacon) node and checks whether a configured set of validators actually performed their **proposer** and **attester** duties once an epoch is finalized.
+`duties-indexer` is a small monitoring service that connects to an Ethereum consensus (beacon) node and checks whether a set of validators actually performed their **proposer** and **attester** duties once an epoch is finalized.

 For every new finalized epoch, the service: